 Centropyxis spinosa

-A broad ventral region around the aperture typically exhibits a smooth and uniform structure when observed under SEM (Photomicrograph: Todorov and Bankov, 2019).
-This feature is clearly visible under light microscopy (see photograph below), though not in all shells.
+A broad ventral region around the aperture typically exhibits a smooth and uniform structure when observed under SEM (photomicrograph: Todorov and Bankov, 2019).
+This feature is also clearly visible under light microscopy (see photograph below), although not in all shells.

 Centropyxis spinosa